-Similar to the previous case, identifiable parameters of a body arise from two mechanisms: (1) via how the the parameters are sensed on the preceding joint, or (2) via variations in how the parameters map to their parent body.
-However, if the parent has motion restrictions, some of its parameters may be unidentifiable.
-Thus, for a child parameter to make use of the second identification mechanism, variations in the mapping to the parent must appear on identifiable parameters.
-Conversely, a child parameter does not add an identifiable combination if (1) it cannot be sensed on the preceding joint and (2) all the variations in its mapping to the parent are unidentifiable.
-We develop these conditions mathematically for systems of two bodies and then work through two simple examples.
+Building on the previous section, we explore how additional spatial motion restrictions affect identifiability.
+Similar to the previous case, parameters of a body are identified via two mechanisms: (1) directly via how the parameters are sensed on the preceding joint, or (2) indirectly via variations in how the parameters map to their parent body.
+However, if the parent has motion restrictions, some of its parameters may not appear in the equations of motion and would be unidentifiable via the generalized force.
+Thus, for a child parameter to use the second identification mechanism, variations in its mapping to the parent must appear on identifiable parameters of the parent.
+We develop these conditions mathematically and then work through examples to illustrate them.